getpavilion/getpavilion.github.io/_posts/2016-02-21-containers.markdown

 ---

 To keep all your elements packed in consistend left and right paddings you should wrap them in containers.
-Basically we have two types of containers.
+Basically we have three types of containers.

 ##### Standard (fixed width) container
 This container has a default max-width of 1140px and is centered in the viewport.